Welcome to the Virtual Salmon Heroes Resource Page!

 Salmon Heroes Family Take Home Letters

 Printed copies of the English and Spanish letter are sent home during our final in-person lesson.
-You can download digital copies here to share with families in English, Spanish, Vietnamese and Somali.
+You can download digital copies here to share with families in English, Spanish, Vietnamese.
+Somali, and Chinese (simplified).

 Salmon Heroes Videos

 The Virtual Salmon Heroes program is divided into three parts, which correspond to what in the past were 1) the Pre-Field Trip Classroom Lesson, 2) the Field Trip, and 3) the Post-Field Classroom Lesson.

 This lesson covers the life cycle and habitats of Pacific Northwest salmon, and divided into multiple videos for convenience and ease of viewing.
 This first series is divided into six videos, and is in English with Naturalist Alyssa.

 - Video 1: Pacific Salmon Species and the Puget Sound Watershed (9:23 minutes)

 - Video 2: The 3 Cs and Habitat Observations (15:42 minutes)